 The 2023 revaluation

-7 years since the last valuation list was updated, the 2017 revaluation will have hopefully brought the rateable value of your property back in line with market values.
-The new rating should also fairly reflect the prevailing value of your property and not an inflated value, as has been the case with certain sectors such as retail.
+6 years since the last valuation list was updated, the 2023 business rates revaluation will hopefully have brought the rateable value of your commercial property in line with market values.
+The new rating should fairly reflect the prevailing value of your property and not an inflated value, as has been the case with certain sectors such as retail.
 However, the rating assessment may not be accurate, whether that be the physical aspects of your building – such as size, use and amenity, or the value adopted.

 Property owners need to act now